frymanofer/ReactNative_DaVoice/README.md

 This repository shows how to build a full **on-device voice AI** experience in React Native with DaVoice.
 Instead of stitching together separate mobile voice packages that often conflict around microphones, audio routing, speech sessions, and iOS behavior, this solution is designed to run the full voice pipeline in a coordinated way:

+- **Speaker identification / speaker verification** - onboarding and real-time
-- Wake word / keyword detection
+- **Wake word / keyword detection / Hotword** - Real time Wake Word detection. **Supports real time speaker verified and isolation**.
-- Speaker identification and speaker verification
-- Real-time speech to text
-- On-device text to speech
+- **Speech to Text / Real time ASR** - Real time ASR, Supports all languages. **Supports real time speaker verified and isolation**.
+- **Voice Cloning / Text to Speech** - Cloning any voice any language.
+- **On-device Text to Speech** - Human like text to speech, quality bits top cloud providers.
+Supports all cloned voices.
-- Shared audio-session handling across the flow
+- **Smooth audio flow between all voice components** - Audio session handling across the flows.
 - React Native support for iOS and Android

 For teams searching for **React Native text to speech**, **React Native speech to text**, **React Native wake word**, **React Native speaker identification**, or **React Native speaker verification**, this repository is intended as a full on-device solution rather than a single isolated feature.